Studio Two, EMI Studios, Abbey Road

 The session took place without John Lennon, who was recuperating from a car accident in Scotland.
 The other three members of The Beatles recorded 13 takes of the backing track of Here Comes The Sun, on what was also Ringo Starr’s 29th birthday.

-Take 13 was the best attempt, and featured Harrison on a Gibson J-200 acoustic guitar and guide vocals, Paul McCartney on Rickenbacker bass guitar, and Starr on drums.
+Take 13 – announced as “take 12 and a half” for superstitious reasons – was judged to be the best attempt, and featured Harrison on a Gibson J-200 acoustic guitar and guide vocals, Paul McCartney on Rickenbacker bass guitar, and Starr on drums.
 In the final hour of the session Harrison taped an additional guitar part using the same J-200.

 Work continued on Here Comes The Sun on the following day.